grumdrig/slog/assembler_manual.md

 ### `.stack` *data*

-Uses the `stack` instruction to pushes a number of values onto the stack, but supplies the correct value to the `stack` instruction in a less error-prone way.
+The `.stack` directive uses the `stack` instruction to push a number of values onto the stack, but supplies the correct value to the `stack` instruction in a less error-prone way.

 So for example the following are equivalent: